 For me, the Maldives was always associated as a destination for honeymoons and couples.
-Somewhere for them to spend some quality time together, to dream about their future, on a tiny island with palm trees, white sandy beaches surrounded by turquoise waters.
+Somewhere for them to spend some quality time together, to dream about their future, on the perfect paradise island with palm trees, white sandy beaches surrounded by turquoise waters.
 There would nothing else to do, than lie on the beach, swim and snorkel in the clear sea.

 However, Jerome has always had a passion for swimming, since he was very little, it was hard to get him out of the sea or swimming pool.
 He was able to hold his breath and swim under water, before he could actually swim properly, and could swim at five thanks to his Dad’s coaching and encouragement.
 I have always admired his fearlessness when swimming and diving, often I wish I was a bit more like him.
 He has shown a keen interest in marine life since our first trip to Bermuda, when he was just seven years old.
 There we saw barracudas, octopus, squid and many other fish whilst snorkelling.
 One of his big dreams since then has been to snorkel with whale sharks.
 Fulfilling this dream was not an easy task as depending on the time of year and where you dive you might be lucky or unlucky to see these the largest fish on the planet, without being able to dive properly.

 Lux South Ari

 I had conducted some research and found that Lux South Ari Atoll in the Maldives is a place where one can swim and snorkel with whale sharks most of the year.
 However, a holiday in the Maldives is not like any destination we could just go and visit, it is one of the more expensive destinations and requires a careful choice of place to stay and transport to get there.
 If we were going there I wanted it to be perfect, so I started to save the money and we gave the trip to ourselves a big Christmas present, and chose a stay at Lux South Ari, as I felt this was the right place for an overindulgent holiday.